-Modern medicine is constantly making attempts to cure and manage prevalent disease that plague our world, but progress is slow.
+Modern medicine is constantly making attempts to cure and manage prevalent diseases that plague our world, but progress is slow.

-On the other hand, meditation has been proven to be an effective treatment and even preventative measure towards disease likes asthma, arthritis, Alzheimer’s, hypertension, high cholesterol, epilepsy and psoriasis.
+On the other hand, meditation has been proven to be an effective treatment and even preventative measure for diseases like asthma, arthritis, Alzheimer’s, hypertension, high cholesterol, epilepsy, and psoriasis.

 While all medications and herbal remedies have potential side effects ranging from annoying to deadly, sometimes the risk is worth it.
 Weighing out those risks can be stressful, and you should always speak with a medical professional when attempting a new treatment.